Nocerino wants Conte return after Italy's World Cup 'disaster'

 Gian Piero Ventura was sacked after the shock 1-0 play-off loss, with Italy Under-21 coach Luigi Di Biagio appointed on a caretaker basis for this month's international friendlies against Argentina and England.

-And former Italy international Nocerino would love to see the Chelsea boss return to the Azzurri dugout.
+Reflecting on Italy's absence from the World Cup for the first time in 60 years, former international Nocerino told Omnisport: "It's a disaster.
+It's a disaster for the players because they are my friends.
+For Italy, the country and football, it's a disaster.

-"I hope for Italy, for the country, for football, Conte comes back," ex-AC Milan, Juventus, West Ham and Orlando City midfielder Nocerino told Omnisport.
+"I hope for Italy, for the country, for football, Conte comes back," ex-AC Milan, Juventus and West Ham midfielder Nocerino, who played for Orlando City in MLS last season, continued.

 "Or Mancini, he has great international experience.
 When he coached Inter, he won plenty.
 He has the attitude to coach at international level.
 Even Ancelotti.